mechcloud/mechcloud-flask-proxy/README.md

 You can now access the proxy at `https://localhost:6443` url.

 ## Defining a route to a proxied api (make sure to restart after applying changes)
-### Public API
+### Unsecured API
-You can use following configuration to route requests to a (local) public API -
+You can use following configuration to route requests to a (local) unsecured API -
 ```yaml
 /minikube/:
   url: http://127.0.0.1:8001/